Jury and nominees have been picked.

 Last year, Jury President Massimiliano Gioni awarded the Absolut Art Award for art work to LA-based artist Frances Stark, and to Tate curator, Mark Godfrey, for art writing.

-For her prize creation, Frances is working on a pedagogical opera of Mozart’s ‘The Magic Flute’ premiering in autumn 2016 and Mark Godfrey is editing an anthology dedicated to ‘The Black Art Debate’ and African-American art in the 1960s and 70s.
+For her prize creation, Frances is working on a pedagogical opera of Mozart’s ‘The Magic Flute’ premiering in spring 2017 and Mark Godfrey is editing an anthology dedicated to ‘The Black Art Debate’ and African-American art in the 1960s and 70s.